pr0th1mu5/pr0th1mu5/README.md

 > Here a litle bit about me:

 - 🔭 I’m currently working on Brazil like a teacher
-- 🌱 I’m currently learning how to program with ruby and framework django
+- 🌱 I’m currently learning how to program with ruby
 - 💬 Ask me about: I'm a father, musician, and I lovely gamePlay
 - 📫 How to reach me: just send a e-mail
 - 😄 Pronouns: hum....
 I don't know